vmware-tanzu/velero-plugin-for-vsphere/docs/troubleshooting.md

 ### VDDK

-Follow the steps below to configure vddk log level.
+Follow the steps below to configure VDDK log level.

 * Create a ConfigMap to set VDDK log level
 ```yaml